ExistensialReset/flowmosr/README.md

 5. Notice what changes

-That quiet ease you might feel?
+Does that quiet ease you might feel?
 That’s Flow beginning.

 ---